jobpires14/jobpires14/README.md

-<h2>👋 &nbsp;Olá, eu sou o Job, um desenvolvedor full stack e Professor. 🌟 Explorando Mundos: De Algoritmos a Mapas 🗺️</h2>
+<h2>👋 Dev & Teacher. 🌟 Explorando Mundos: De Algoritmos a Mapas 🗺️</h2>

 <!--
 **jobpires14/jobpires14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.